jonescompneurolab/hnn/installer/centos/README.md

 # HNN "Python" install (CentOS)

-The script below assumes that it can update OS packages for python and prerequisites for NEURON and HNN.
+The script below assumes that it can update OS packages for python and prerequisites for HNN.

 * CentOS 7: [centos7-installer.sh](centos7-installer.sh)